Shawn-Noruzi/PlaceSpeek_Assignment/README.md

 Libraries used:
 * CSSTransition, TransitionGroup used for fadeout/fadein effect of components on renders and re-renders.
 * useState,useReducer allow for reuse of stateful logic without changing component hierarchy.
-This makes it easy to share Hooks among many components.
+This makes it easy to share Hooks among many components but it also minifies code a ton.
 * Bootstrap for simple CSS + Layout styling.